-Contact details for Councillors and Wānaka Community Board members are available through Customer Services and on the Council's website.
+Contact details for Councillors and Wānaka-Upper Clutha Community Board members are available through customer services and on the Council's website (www.qldc.govt.nz/your-council/elected-members).
 They can also be contacted though the Council internal mail system.
-Councillors and Wānaka Community Board members will make themselves available to meet members of the public as required and enquiries should be made directly to the Councillor or board member.
+Councillors and Wānaka-Upper Clutha Community Board members will make themselves available to meet members of the public as required and enquiries should be made directly to the Councillor or board member.